punto-/godot_modules/admob/README.md

 Because we're not sure if we can distribute the Admob library, it was removed fromt this repository, you need to download it and add it yourself.

 On Android: put the .jar file inside android/
-On iOS: unzip the AdMob sdk inside inside sdk/
+On iOS: unzip the AdMob sdk inside sdk/

 Configuring your game
 ---------------------